rapid7/insightconnect-plugins/rapid7_insightvm/help.md

 # Description

-Automate your vulnerability management operations with the combined power of [InsightVM](https://www.rapid7.com/products/insightvm/) and InsightConnect by using this plugin and simplify getting data in and data out of InsightVM.
+Automate your vulnerability management operations with the combined power of [InsightVM](https://www.rapid7.com/products/insightvm/) and InsightConnect by using this plugin.
+Simplify getting data in and data out of InsightVM.
 As a Security Admin your time is valuable - save time by orchestrating site administration, user management, asset tagging, asset scanning and much much more!

 This plugin utilizes the [InsightVM API 3](https://help.rapid7.com/insightvm/en-us/api/index.html).